-Status: Part of current revisions at State level but must be aligned with BPS vision, policy, governance framework.
-BPS now has a starting salary for KERES teachers of \$25,000.
+Status: BPS now has a starting salary for KERES teachers who are employees of the district of \$25,000.
 We continue to work closely with Tribal Language Departments to ensure the needs of the teachers and the students are met.
 The district has the following Keres program: Cochiti, San Felipe, Santa Ana and Santo Domingo

-3. BEHAVIORAL HEALTH CHALLANGESA AND RESTORATIVE JUSTICE
+- 3. BEHAVIORAL HEALTH CHALLANGESA AND RESTORATIVE JUSTICE

 - Truancy

 - Drop outs

 - Discipline

 - Social welfare

 - Restorative justice strategies